Phosphorescentt/quartz/content/ideas.md

 ---
 title: Ideas
 ---
-I don't have many ideas at the moment, maybe having somewhere like this to write them will help me come up with some, but for now take a look at these:
+I don't have many ideas at the moment.
+Maybe having somewhere like this to write them will help me come up with some.
+For now take a look at these:
 - [[Habit Graph]]
 - [[Spaced Repetition]]